UNINETTSigma2/documentation/files_storage/clusters.md

 ## User work area

-Each user has an area `/cluster/work/users/$USER`.
+On Saga, Fram and Betzy (but not Olivia), each user has an area `/cluster/work/users/$USER`.
 The location is stored in the environment variable `$USERWORK`.
 **This area is not backed up** ([documentation about backup](backup.md)).
 By default, `$USERWORK` is a private area and only accessible by